 - ‘Drawing out the ground plan of the crypt, he hung a string from each point where a column would stand and transmit the thrust of the structure into the foundations.’

 - ‘Excellent aerial views of the city and various notable buildings together with maps and ground plans help the reader to visualise the environment in which the painters lived, moved and created their works.’

 - ‘Amongst the remains are parts of the defences and city walls, the theatre, a hypocausted building, and ground plans of excavated shops and town houses.’

 - ‘It has a ground plan of 459 ft x 387 ft and a height of 197 ft.’

 - ‘Even simple things such as the layout of the buildings or ground plans of the cages would be of great interest when trying to understand the conditions in which animals were kept, and where they were in relation to the house.’

 - ‘Now these two circles are quite significantly far from each other, and yet you can perfectly super-impose the ground plans of these circles on top of one another with only a small variation on a few of the stones.’

 - ‘The end result is to be found in the ground plan as in 1998, with phase 1 of the building work complete but not phase 2.’

 - ‘There are no confusing ground plans or complicated section drawings.’

-- 1.1 The general outline or basis of a scheme:‘the constitution has become the ground plan of a social welfare state’
+- 1.1 The general outline or basis of a plan.

 - ‘Does the pursuit of these narratives and their offshoots enable us to read this opening stanza as a ground plan upon which its successors will build?’